Komsomol/sockets-comms-3d/README.md

 - Watch the HTML files with `npm run dev`

 ## Paths
+- `5173` is a port randomly chosen by Vite so it might change
-- `localhost:3000` for the controller page
+- `localhost:5173` for the controller page
 - `http://localhost:5173/present.html` for the three js page

 ## Notes